movableink/depl/README.md

-# deploy_s3
+# depl

-deploy_s3 evolved out of Movable Ink's deployments, which typically involved capistrano.
+depl evolved out of Movable Ink's deployments, which typically involved capistrano.
 Over time, the capistrano scripts got heavier and multiple datacenters were added, each with dozens of machines.
 We used Chef for provisioning, and found that it was impossible to keep capistrano up-to-date with the comings and goings of new machines.
 A separation was needed.

-## The deploy_s3 workflow
+## The depl workflow

-The goal of deploy_s3 is to separate deployment into two parts: specifying that a new version of code should be deployed, and actually deploying that code to the machines that need it.
+The goal of depl is to separate deployment into two parts: specifying that a new version of code should be deployed, and actually deploying that code to the machines that need it.

 A typical deployment would look like this:

-    » ds3 production
+    » depl production
     Attempting to deploy d836d33

     Difference of 6 new commit(s) between de0aed0 and d836d33: